Sugarbunnies: Characters

-The main protagonist of the Anime series.
-Sophia is a human girl living in France who dreams on becoming the best pâtissier when she grows up.
+The main protagonist of the anime series.
+Sophia is a young girl from France who dreams on becoming the best pâtisserie when she grows up.
 She first met both Shirousa and Kurousa and befriended them, both teaching her how to bake.
 Later on, she finds and befriends the other Sugarbunnies.
 She lives on a house just above their family bookshop.